An Analysis of the Chemistry Behind Coccolithophores

 Photosynthesis can be said to occur in two different phases, the light-dependent energy-producing reactions, and the light-independent Calvin cycle.
 During the light-dependent reactions, photons are first absorbed by the complex of pigments known as photosystem II.
 The energy is passed from pigment to pigment through the excitation of electrons until it reaches the reaction center where it is transferred to P680, a highly electronegative molecule.
 P680 loses this highly excited electron to a carrier protein, and splits water, taking an electron, to replace it.
 The electron travels through an electron transport chain, losing energy and building a proton gradient at the same time.
 These protons later go on to drive ATP synthase in producing ATP (adenosine triphosphate).
 The now relatively low-energy electron is used by another electronegative molecule, P700, as the molecule loses an electron at photosystem I. The new energized electron is transported and used to protonate NADP+ into NADPH, an energy-carrying molecule.
 ATP and NADPH are then used to overcome surface activation barriers in the Calvin cycle, where CO2 is taken in and combined to form sugars (C6H12O6) through a series of reactions.
 These reactions are summarized in Fig. 7.

-Figure 7.
+Fig. 7.
 (A) Summary of electron transport chain in light dependent reactions (B) Summary of light dependent and independent (Calvin cycle) reactions that take place during photosynthesis (Raad & Abdulmajeed, 2018).

 As is clear, photosynthesis is dependent on the cell’s access to water, carbon dioxide, and UV radiation.
 However, what may not seem as obvious, the calcification process has been shown to also be very light-dependent, with calcification in dark environments taking place at only 10-15% the rate of calcification in light-saturated environments.
 Coccolith formation, requiring the synthesis of organic structures and transport of ions, depends on energy; thus, this process is most likely mediated by chloroplast pigments and the light-dependent reactions of photosynthesis.
 Looking at Fig.8, we see the direct correlation between the calcification rate and the relative electron transport rate (powered by photon absorption) When there is a lack of solar radiation, energy for coccolith formation is supplied by cellular respiration which is highly limited, potentially explaining the reduced rates seen in the dark (Paasche, 2001).
 This reduced calcification rate is most likely a design strategy of coccolithophores, saving energy for more important tasks.
 Described as an electron sink, calcification’s use of energy can also be extraordinarily beneficial using up excess energy that can otherwise be harmful.
 (Zhang & Gao, 2021).
 This is a photoprotective design solution by coccolithophores to reduce overexcitation of the photosystems, protecting the cell by dissipating excessive energy.
 In fact, these cells are continuously acclimating to macro-nutrient limitations, elevated CO2 concentrations, and flux in radiation in order to achieve maximal electron transport, photosynthetic, and calcification rates (Zhang & Gao, 2021).

-Figure 8.
+Fig. 8.
 Linear relation between calcification and relative electron transport rate grown with different treatments; (Left: High Nitrogen, High Phosphate), (Middle: Low Nitrogen, High Phosphate), and (Right: High Nitrogen, Low Phosphate) (Zhang & Gao, 2021).

 The two processes of calcification and photosynthesis are quite intertwined, and both heavily depend on dissolved inorganic carbon (DIC).
-DIC is said to be composed of carbon dioxide (CO2), bicarbonate ions (HCO3, and carbonate ions (CO32-), whose proportions vary with pH.
+DIC is said to be composed of carbon dioxide (CO2), bicarbonate ions (HCO3–, and carbonate ions (CO32-), whose proportions vary with pH.
 At the normal pH of seawater (8.1-8.2), less than 1% of DIC is present as CO2, while more than 90% is present as bicarbonate ions and the rest as carbonate ions.
 The affinity of Rubisco (Ribulose-1,5-bisphosphate carboxylase/oxygenase, responsible for first fixating CO2) for CO2 is remarkably poor while diffusion of CO2 into algal cells is also extremely slow (Paasche, 2001).
 With this being the case, how is photosynthesis able to occur with such low levels of carbon dioxide?
 This conundrum is solved by further connecting calcification and photosynthesis, where calcification is used to increase intracellular CO2 concentration, better-supplying CO2 to Rubisco (Paasche, 2001).
 This supplementary CO2 is provided within the cell by the following reaction.

 (Paasche, 2001)

 There are currently many different models for photosynthesis and calcification interactions, which have evolved over the past few decades.
 Originally, it was assumed that bicarbonate ions could be used for both photosynthesis and calcification, but that the two processes were not closely linked (Fig. 10).
 This was reasoned as the light saturation kinetics of the two reactions differed, photosynthetic rates did not decrease when cells were in calcium-free mediums, and light-dependent calcification was less sensitive to inhibition of photosystem II.
-The evolution of this model (Fig. 11) suggested that CO2 produced in calcification was used for photosynthesis.
+The evolution of this model (Fig. 11.) suggested that CO2 produced in calcification was used for photosynthesis.

-Figure 10.
+Fig. 10.
 First prediction of calcification and photosynthesis model, with the two reactions uncoupled.
 Large box represents the cell, with the equilibria of external dissolved inorganic carbon system shown to the left.
 Potentially energy-requiring transmembrane transport sites are ringed (Paasche, 2001).

-Figure 11.
+Fig. 11.
 Later model of early bicarbonate system, showing interaction between calcification and photosynthesis, cell represented by large external box (Paasche, 2001).

-Fig. 12 and 13 represent the currently accepted models for the interactions between calcification and photosynthesis.
+Fig. 12. and 13 represent the currently accepted models for the interactions between calcification and photosynthesis.
 In these models, the inter-conversion of bicarbonate and carbon dioxide, mediated by CA is represented, along with the balancing of protons by hydroxyl ions, maintaining a pH of around 7.

-Figure 12.
+Fig. 12.
 Currently accepted bicarbonate model, showing complex interactions between the two reactions.
 Cell represented by external box, and transmembrane transport cites represented by rings on membrane surfaces (Paasche, 2001).

 In comparison to other CO2-concentrating mechanisms in algae, calcification could indeed provide an energy-effective method for supplying CO2 to photosynthesis.
 During calcification, the main energy-consuming steps are the export of protons from the coccolith vesicle and the transport of calcium ions.
 This ion exchange at the coccolith vesicle membrane would require a minimum of 0.24 mol ATP, per mol of calcite formed.
 This is equivalent to 8% of ATP required in the reduction of 1 mol of CO2 in the Calvin cycle, or 4% of ATP gained by the oxidation of 1 mol of carbon from the redox level of sugar (Paasche, 2001).

-Management of Reactants
+Management of reactants

 In fact, the CO2 from the intracellular conversion of bicarbonate is considered the major carbon source in photosynthesis.
-In addition to this CO2 fostering mechanism, coccolithophores may also present carbonic anhydrase (CA), an external enzyme able to mediate the conversions between the different DIC components (CO2, HCO3, H+, H2CO3) (Books et al.).
+In addition to this CO2 fostering mechanism, coccolithophores may also present carbonic anhydrase (CA), an external enzyme able to mediate the conversions between the different DIC components (CO2, HCO3–, H+, H2CO3) (Books et al.).
 Thus, they could increase the concentrations of carbonic acid and carbon dioxide in their immediate surroundings, improving the flow of these molecules into the cell, and increasing their intracellular concentrations.
 Paasche presents that CA becomes more active in the presence of lower DIC concentrations, and elevated pH (2001), increasing coccolithophore affinity for DIC, and acting as a method to ensure reactants are present for photosynthesis and calcification.
 Yet another great design solution.

 In order to produce calcite for coccolith generation and carbon dioxide for photosynthesis, coccolithophores also require the presence of calcium ions in high concentrations.
 Luckily, the concentration of calcium ions (Ca2+) in typical ocean environments is in high excess (average at 10mM) compared to DIC (average at 2mM).
 However, the transport of calcium ions through the cytosol may present as a bottleneck in terms of coccolith formation.
 While Ca2+ concentration in the coccolith vesicle should be maintained to be around that of seawater in order for calcite to precipitate, concentration in the cytosol is known to be five orders of magnitude lower.
 To solve this issue, coccolithophores use endocytosis, a technique prevalent amongst almost all eukaryotic (Paasche, 2001).
 Through endocytosis, molecules from the external environment are surrounded by a portion of the cell membrane which then buds off internally, creating a pocket of membrane filled with intercellular fluid, known as a vesicle.
 This transport vesicle can then deliver calcium ions to the coccolith vesicle, increasing the surrounding calcium concentration and allowing for coccolith formation and precipitation.
 See Fig. 9 for a diagram of this process.

-Figure 9.
+Fig. 9.
 Process of endocytosis and the formation of a vesicle where squares and stars represent ions in ocean media (Villareal, 2007).

 Well-preserved coccoliths can be found in sedimentary records of 220 Ma and estimates say the first calcifying haptophytes originated around 300 Ma (Ben-Joseph et al., 2023).
 Thus, coccolithophores have evolved under many majorly different ocean carbonate chemistry conditions than what is present today (Brownlee et al., 2015).
 Using their adaptable interconnected photosynthesis and calcification systems has allowed them to be adaptable to the changing environment.